PhilipF5/sg-dial-sim/README.md

 ### Current Functionality

 You can dial the gate with a 7-symbol address.
 The dialing keyboard in the menu at the bottom of the screen can be used to select symbols.
-Currently, any 6-symbol combination will work, and the point of origin will be added to the dialing sequence automatically.
+Currently, only the address of Earth will work, and the point of origin will be added to the dialing sequence automatically.
 You can abort the dialing sequence, or shut the gate down if it's active.

 More functionality is planned for the future.